PSP-1 - Capability Model and Grammar

 - Depends on:

-Abstract
+1. Abstract

 PSP-1 defines the portable, verifiable capability model used by Polykey to express delegated authority.
 It specifies the structure and semantics of identity-bound authority Grants and Presentations which are ephemeral proofs of capability.
 In this model, capabilities are canonical, monotone programs evaluated by Capability Enforcement Points (CEPs).
 Delegation is achieved by syntactic attenuation along a delegation chain: derived Grants may only add checks or shrink finite action/resource scopes and never broaden authority.
 Programs are normalized into a Program Canonical Form (PCF) and deterministically encoded to derive stable content identifiers, enabling portable verification and anchored delegation chains.
 PSP-1 specifies the capability program model, multi-scope declarations (finite action/resource sets), delegation/attenuation semantics, revocation checks, and CEP verification behavior.
-Transport/envelope bindings and sigchain framing are defined in PSP-3; receipt formats and proof traces are defined in PSP-2; enforcement placement/modes are defined in the CEP/BA specification; acceptance and governance live in TAP/RAM and related profiles.
+Transport/envelope bindings and sigchain framing are defined in PSP-3; receipt formats and proof traces are defined in PSP-2; enforcement placement/modes are defined in the CEP/BA specification; acceptance and governance live in TAP/RAM.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.